Skip to main content

 Finding Inspiration by Starting Simple

-If you are having trouble getting inspired to design, start by choosing elements that are of particular interest to you.
+If you are having trouble getting inspired to design, start by choosing a visual element that is of particular interest to you.
 For example, If color is what you need to establish before creating other design elements then start by choosing colors.
 If you are having trouble because you need more of a challenge when you design then try incorporating elements that are vaguely inspired by other things in life.
 Almost anything can give you the initial inspiration you need to get in the branding mood: an old illustration that you have been dying to use, the colors from your favorite album cover, or even the things you learned about in Anthropology.
 It’s okay to embrace weird design, or get inspiration from unrelated items.

 Branding Illustration and Moodboard

-Build on Your Ideas with a Moodboard
+Build on Your Ideas with a Mood Board

-One of the most common practices in this process is the creation of a moodboard.
-A moodboard can be an extremely helpful tool and allow for the incorporation of almost all the elements I listed above.
+One of the most common practices in this process is the creation of a mood board.
+A mood board can be an extremely helpful tool and allow for the incorporation of almost all the elements I listed above.
 You can include images, illustrations, other visual elements, inspiring words, fonts, and almost anything else that you need.
 You can gather these elements however you want: in an Adobe Illustrator file, in a Google Doc, or on another platform.
-InVision is a very useful platform that, among other things, allows you to make moodboards.
-Please read our related blog post about Facilitating the Design Process With a Mood Board.
+InVision is a very useful platform that, among other things, allows you to make mood boards.
+Please read our related blog post about Facilitating the Design Process With a Mood Board